Silicon-Valley-Team-A/server/README.md

 # 8de backend server
-* The backend repository of Recomade.
+* The backend repository of Recommade.
 * You can check our backend API.